 Back to the articles

-Initial sample inspection report
+Initial sample test report

 But what is the initial sample test report (EMPB)?
 The initial sample test report (EMPB) is an important part of the initial sample test.
 It documents the results of the sampling process for an "initial sample".

 The initial sample inspection report not only plays an important role within the company.
-It is also of immense importance in the B2B area.
+It is also of immense importance in the B2B sector.
 For example, a supplier can prove that the delivered products meet the customer's quality requirements.

-• Incorrect settings in the production machines.
+• Incorrect settings on the production machines.

 • Incorrectly designed production parameters.